daos-stack/daos/src/container/DAOS_M_forGitHub.md

 The DAOS-M layer (DSM) builds the pool and container abstractions that offer target-local objects.
 DSM consists of three types of services and a client library, which together implement the DSM API used by the DAOS-SR layer to build distributed objects.
 A major goal of DSM is to provide highly-available pool and container metadata access, enabling the DAOS-SR layer to make progress in the presence of faulty targets.

 The figures below present two different views of the DSM server-side architecture.
 Every storage node is capable of hosting all three types of services.
 Multiple, different services may run on the same storage node.
 The client library links directly with caller processes.
-Library-service and service-service communications use the RPC transport described in section 4.3.
+Library-service and service-service communications use the RPC transport described in <a href="../client/layering.md#58">*Network Transport*</a>.

 <a id="a"></a>
 **DSM services in a pool (conceptual view)**